Bata Shoe Museum

 5 Star Rating I visited here alone and I had a great time going through their collections, and reading about the history of shoes and evolution of footwear trends.
 I think there were three floors and I was able to go through majority of the exhibitions within an hour.
 Highly recommend visiting!

-Nana Khadijah - 2 weeks ago
+Nana Khadijah - a month ago

 Show More